raccoons-games/Raccoons.Maths/Readme.md

 - void RemoveAllModificators(bool autoRecalculate) - removes all modificators. autoRecalculate works as always.
 - void SetInitialValue(bool autoRecalculate) - sets initial float value for AF.
 - void Recalculate() - if NeedsRecalculation, it recalculates Value.
+- IEnumerable<FloatModificator> GetXXXXModificators() - various methods to get modificator collections
+- void SetLoggingSettings(string loggingTag, LoggingFlags loggingFlags) - apply logging tag and flags for logging AF changes

 **Properties**

 - float InitialValue - initial AF value.
 Read-only, use SetInitialValue.
 - float Value - calculation result after applying all modificators to InitialValue.
 - bool NeedsRecalculation - true, if you performed any action with autoRecalculate=false. if false, Value is not relevant and you should call Recalculate() manually.
+- bool AddModificatorOnceOnly - if true, you can add any specific modificator only once.
+Any other attempts will be ignored until you remove it and try again.
+If false - you can add this one multiple times.

 **Events**